 see the end of this column.

-sufficient oxygen if they are buried under too much soil.
+oxygen if they are buried under too much soil.

 If the area stays moist because of dense shade from mature

 trees, consider hiring a certified arborist to remove some of

 the lower limbs and thin dense canopies.
 Allowing more sun